jesselsookha/XHAW2025/milestones/milestone3.md

 3. **Consistent UX/UI Across Platforms:**

-   * Both the website and mobile app should provide a seamless experience in terms of layout, colors, navigation, and functionality.
+   * Both the website and mobile app should provide a seamless experience in terms of layout, colours, navigation, and functionality.

 4. **Evidence of Collaboration and Task Tracking:**